emlynoregan/openaiexp/README.md

 # openaiexp
 # OpenAI Experiments

-This is a general repo for experimenting with openai
+This is a general repo for experimenting with OpenAI.
+You'll need python 3.

 To get set up,
 - copy the file *setcreds template.py* to *setcreds.py*, and put your OpenAI api key in it.